cmp-202/ssh2shell/README.md

 * Turning on verbose in the host object, run your script with hashKey unset and check the very start of the text returned for the servers hash value.
  * The sshObj.server.hashKey will also be set to the servers returned hash so you can access it without having to parse response text.

 To turn on fingerprint validation set host.server.hashKey to a non empty string containing your servers hash.
-The hash will be parsed to remove :'s an make it lowercase to match the servers hash string.
+Both hash strings will be parsed to remove :'s and converted lowercase prior to validation.

 Sudo and su Commands:
 --------------